Tutorial

 - cast the params in the changeset

-- If its valid, use LiveViews push_patch to the same route, but with the added params.
-This will invoke handle_params again and I will do the new database query.
+- If it's valid, use LiveView's pushpatch to the same route, but with the added params.
+This will invoke handleparams again and I will do the new database query.

-- If its not valid, do nothing.
+- If it's not valid, do nothing.

 # lib/shop_test_web/live/product_live/index.ex